Flagsmith/flagsmith-cli/docs/design/02-output-and-interactivity.md

 Errors may carry a hint.
 Any error, exit 1 or 2, can append an optional hint on its own line after `Error: ...` (before the usage block, when one is printed).
 A hint is one or both of:
 - a recovery command — what to run to fix the problem, retry, or reach the approximated goal (e.g. `Did you mean 'flagsmith feature create'?`, `Run 'flagsmith login' first.`).
-- context — a link that explains or unblocks.
-Plan limits split by how they're lifted: a self-serve upgrade (seats, billing) points at `https://flagsmith.com/pricing`; an enterprise-negotiable quota cap (feature / segment / segment-override limits) points at support, since those are raised on request, not by upgrading.
-Misuse the docs cover points at `https://docs.flagsmith.com/...`.
+- context — a link that explains or unblocks: `https://flagsmith.com/pricing` when an action is plan-gated, `https://docs.flagsmith.com/...` when the usage is wrong in a way the docs cover.